Pennsylvania Small Claims Court Information

 In Philadelphia, Small Claims cases are heard in Municipal Court; elsewhere, in District or Justice Court.

-- Dollar Limit:: Philadelphia Municipal Court: $10,000; District or Justice Court: $8,000.
+- Dollar Limit:: Philadelphia Municipal Court: $12,000 or less, $15,000 in real estate and school tax cases and unlimited in landlord-tenant matters; District or Justice Court: $8,000.
 Where To Sue: Where defendant resides or is found or where breach or injury occurred.
 Corporation resides where it has principal place of business.

 - Service: Certified or registered mail, sheriff or court- approved disinterested adult.